kali-linex/linex/Documentation/process/handling-regressions.rst

 All this is expected from you and important when it comes to regression, as these tags are of great value for everyone (you included) that might be looking into the issue weeks, months, or years later.
-These tags are also crucial for tools and scripts used by other kernel developers or Linux distributions; one of these tools is regzbot, which heavily relies on the "Link:" tags to associate reports for regression with changes resolving them.
+These tags are also crucial for tools and scripts used by other kernel developers or Linex distributions; one of these tools is regzbot, which heavily relies on the "Link:" tags to associate reports for regression with changes resolving them.

 Expectations and best practices for fixing regressions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As a Linux kernel developer, you are expected to give your best to prevent
+As a Linex kernel developer, you are expected to give your best to prevent
 situations where a regression caused by a recent change of yours leaves users
 only these options: